EduardoBrito97/projeto-processamento-imagem/README.md

 - Execute 'install.bat'

 To run the training, execute one of those:
+- You need to have a copy of the ZurichRawToRgb 'train' folder named as 'test'
 - python run_training.py dbsr default_realworld --backbone resnet18
 - python run_training.py dbsr default_synthetic --backbone resnet18